alkampfergit/personal-blog/codewrecks/content/post/old/2011/02/aop-with-castle-part-4adding-aop-to-service-oriented-app.md

 this is a bad practice, because exceptions should not flow to the caller, but if you set this value to false, when an exception occurs on the server, the client gets

 > *The server was unable to process the request due to an internal error.
-For more information about the error, either turn on IncludeExceptionDetailInFaults â€¦.*
+For more information about the error, either turn on IncludeExceptionDetailInFaults ...*

 WCF has a specific technique to send back exception data to the caller in a Service Oriented way, you should specify with an attribute witch object will carry exception data to the caller, so whenever an exception occurs, the caller will receive a valid response object with data.